darkzacee/blooket-hacks/README.md

 ## How to use

-Here is how to use the hacks with videos showing step-by-step how to install the hacks and how to use them.
+Here is how to use the hacks, with videos showing step-by-step how to install the hacks and how to use them.

 ### Console method

-This only works if inspect element enabled and you can open console.
-If inspect is disabled for you scroll down for the bookmarklet method.
+This only works if the inspect element is enabled and you can open the console.
+If inspect is disabled for you, scroll down for the bookmarklet method.

 https://user-images.githubusercontent.com/73669084/142779206-6cef86be-b2a5-4958-8637-cb6bde2a42da.mp4